 EDA: Travel advice and representations

-Embassy of Bulgaria in Switzerland
+Bulgarian Embassy in Switzerland

-Bulgarian investment agency: Invest Bulgaria Agency
+Bulgarian Investment Agency: Invest Bulgaria Agency

 Embassy of Switzerland in Bulgaria

-Country responsible Bulgaria at SEC: Reto Iten
+Country Responsible Bulgaria at SEC: Alexandar Bakalov